ixiaopan/blog/content/post/end2end-project-01.md

 So far, we have discussed many algorithms, such as linear regression and ensemble methods.
-It's time to kick off a project from scratch to learn how a real machine learning project works.
+It's time to learn how to build a real machine learning project to enhance our understanding of these models.